AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 ```
 From RStudio, open `StanModelFits.Rmd` and click Knit.
 Note this will likely take several hours to run.
-Also note this does not produce html output.
-Instead, it will output `.rds` files to `results` which are used by `AssociationBetweenGeneticEvidenceAndSuccess.Rmd` to generate figures.
+Running this file creates new copies of `results/ORForFig2.rds` and `results/ShinyAppPrecomputed.rds` but does not produce any graphical or text output.

 ### Running shiny app
 From R session in `genetic_evidence_approval` directory